Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

-For generic $\xi$, there is special horizontal flow-line between critical loci, called {\it $1/1$-intersection}, which is the transversal intersection of the descending manifold locus of a critical locus of $\xi$ of index 1 and the ascending manifold locus of another critical locus of index 1.
-There are finitely many $1/1$-intersections for $\xi$.
-Most of the horizontal segments in AL-paths are $1/1$-intersections.
+For generic $\xi$, there may be special vertical flow-line between critical loci, called {\it $1/1$-intersection}, which is the transversal intersection of the descending manifold locus of a critical locus of $\xi$ of index 1 and the ascending manifold locus of another critical locus of index 1.
+There may be finitely many $1/1$-intersections for generic $\xi$.
+Most of the vertical segments in Z-paths are $1/1$-intersections.